MTV Unplugged (Juanes album)

-Juanes: MTV Unplugged is the third live album of Colombian singer Juanes.
+Juanes: MTV Unplugged is the second live album of Colombian singer Juanes.
 It was recorded before a live audience at the New World Symphony Center in Miami Beach, Florida, on February 1, 2012, and was released by Universal Music Latino on May 29, 2012.
 The album includes featured performances by the Spanish composer Joaquín Sabina and the Brazilian singer Paula Fernandes.
 The album features rearranged takes on Juanes' hit songs like "Me Enamora", "La Camisa Negra" and "A Dios le Pido".
 The first single of the live album was released on March 5, 2012, called La Señal, which became a hit in Latin America.
 The second single was "Me Enamora", with new instrumental arrangements, and was released two days after of the album's release.
 The album featured three new songs, one of which was a collaboration with Joaquín Sabina.
 The album debuted at number one on the Billboard Top Latin Albums Chart and won the 2012 Latin Grammy for Album of the Year.
 This was the third time he won Album of the Year at the Latin Grammys.